skip to content

 50 Weeks

-UKRI generally only permits one change from full- to part-time status (or vice versa) over the course of a studentship.
-To apply, please see the Student Registry Changing Your Mode of Study page and discuss the matter with your Funding Administrator prior to making an application.
+UKRI generally only allows one change from full- to part-time status (or vice versa) during a studentship.
+You must discuss any change with your Funding Administrator before you apply.
+To apply, please see the Student Registry Changing Your Mode of Study page.

-Please note that students are also entitled to reasonable flexible working arrangements (that do not necessitate changes from full- to part-time).
+Please note that students are also entitled to reasonable flexible working arrangements (that do not need changes from full- to part-time).
 Please discuss these arrangements with your supervisor.

 Submitting Your Thesis Early

-Please notify your Funding Administrator if you intend to submit your thesis prior to your award end date, so that they can advise you on any implications this may have on your stipend.
-Remember that you must keep a minimum number of terms before you submit; you will not be able to submit early if you have not met that requirement.
+Please tell your Funding Administrator if you plan to submit your thesis before your award end date, so that they can advise you on any implications this may have on your stipend.
+Remember that you must keep a minimum number of terms before you submit your thesis.
+You will not be able to submit early if you have not met that requirement.

 Submitting Late

-If for any reason you are unable to meet this deadline, please discuss this with your funding scheme and supervisor as soon as possible.
+If for any reason you are unable to meet this deadline, please discuss this with your Funding Administrator and supervisor as soon as possible.
 It may be possible to apply for an extension to your submission deadline, but this is usually only granted in exceptional circumstances.

-If you are submitting late in with regards to your registration (as opposed to your funder-expected submission date) you will need to apply for reinstatement.
+There is also guidance on extending your registration at the University of Cambridge.
+If you are submitting late by your registration date (as opposed to by your funder-expected submission date) you will need to apply for reinstatement.

 Disabled Students’ Allowances (DSA)